 The Bachelor of Science in Business Administration degree is awarded to students by recommendation of the faculty.
-Standards established by the faculty for recommendation are:
+Standards established by the faculty for recommendation are as follows:

 - Satisfactory completion of requirements regarding required and elective courses, accumulation of a minimum of 120 units of course work, and satisfactory fulfillment of other requirements established in accordance with the rules and regulations of the Olin Business School.

 - Completion of the last 30 units in residence at Washington University for entering first-year students.
 Transfer students must complete a minimum of 60 units in residence at Washington University.

 - Students must earn a minimum 2.0 overall grade-point average and a 2.0 GPA in all professional course work taken at Olin Business School.

 - Students must be recommended by Olin Business School faculty for degree confirmation by the Board of Trustees.